minprog/platforms/code_tools/4 profilers/index.md

 But what about time?
 This is where it gets a little tricky.
 Functions can call other functions, and it might just be that functions down the line are actually responsible for the time spent.
 To help you here, cProfile shows both the total time (time spent just within that function) and cumalative time (time spent within that function and all its sub functions).
 For instance, `solve` has a cumalative time of 11.34 seconds, but its total time is just 0.26 seconds.
 Meaning, 11.34 seconds of the runtime of this program is the result of a call to `solve`, but only a fraction of that (`0.26` seconds) is from the code of `solve` itself.
 The remainder (`11.34 - 0.26 = 11.08 seconds`) is all from functions `solve` calls.

-Okay, but what functions is `solve` calling? cProfile does not tell you this in this table.
+Okay, but what functions is `solve` calling? cProfile does not tell you this in the table above.
 Most likely because that is hard to do in table form.
 Luckily there is a Python module called [snakeviz](https://jiffyclub.github.io/snakeviz/) that takes a profile from cProfile and visualizes it in the browser like so:

 ![](snakeviz_sunburst.png)